Bio

 Environmental Economics

-Recreation Survey and Risk Assessment, Oklahoma — To support relicensing a dam in a region impacted by metals from historical mining activities, developed and administered a comprehensive recreation use survey and conducted stakeholder interviews to characterize exposure patterns.
-Applied survey data to refine human health risk analyses, ensuring accurate characterization of recreational user exposures to metals in the reservoir and informing risk management strategies for the relicensing process.
+Recreation Survey and Risk Assessment, Oklahoma — In support of federal relicensing proceedings for a dam situated in a region with legacy metals contamination from historical mining activities, developed and administered a comprehensive recreational use survey and conducted stakeholder interviews—including formal engagement with nine tribal communities with historical and cultural ties to the reservoir and surrounding lands—to characterize visitor exposure patterns and use behaviors.
+Applied survey findings, incorporating tribally specific use patterns and traditional practices identified through the engagement process, to refine human health risk analyses and ensure accurate characterization of recreational user exposures to metals in reservoir sediments and surface water.
+Results informed culturally responsive risk management strategies and provided critical technical support for the relicensing process.

 Carbon Credit Framework Development, United Arab Emirates — Supporting a client in the development of a comprehensive framework for generating and certifying voluntary carbon credits using an innovative biochar-based technology designed to restore degraded desert soils and enable sustainable agriculture in arid environments.
 The project is focused on the UAE market, where the client is pursuing a strategy to leverage existing waste streams, including sewage sludge and wastewater, as feedstocks for biochar production.
 The work involves a systematic evaluation of applicable carbon standards, including Verra, Puro.earth, Gold Standard, and the European Biochar Certificate, to identify optimal certification pathways for biochar carbon removal projects in the UAE context.
 Integral is assessing each standard’s methodological requirements, verification timelines, and market pricing dynamics to develop a dual-certification strategy that maximizes both credit quality and market access.
 The final deliverable will provide the client with a decision-ready roadmap for carbon credit certification, including recommended registry pathways, a phased implementation timeline, and supporting documentation to inform investor and partner negotiations.